Punishment: Rehabilitation

 Some punishment includes work to reform and rehabilitate the culprit so that they will not commit the offence again.
 This is distinguished from deterrence, in that the goal here is to change the offender's attitude to what they have done, and make them come to see that their behavior was wrong.

 Incapacitation

 Incapacitation as a justification of punishment refers to the offender's ability to commit further offences being removed.
 Imprisonment separates offenders from the community, for example, Australia was a dumping ground for early British criminals.
 This was their way of removing or reducing the offenders ability to carry out certain crimes.
 The death penalty does this in a permanent (and irrevocable) way.
 In some societies, people who stole have been punished by having their hands amputated.

+Crewe however, has pointed out that for incapacitation of an offender to work, it must be the case that the offender would have committed a crime had they not been restricted in this way.
+Should the putative offender not be going to commit further crimes, then they have not been incapacitated.
+The more heinous crimes such as murders have the lowest levels of recidivism and hence are the least likely offences to be subject to incapacitative effects.
+Antisocial behaviour and the like display high levels of recidivism and hence are the kind of crimes most susceptible to incapacitative effects.
+It is shown by life-course studies that long sentences for burglaries amongst offenders in their late teens and early twenties fail to incapacitate when the natural reduction in offending due to ageing is taken into account: the longer the sentence, in these cases, the less the incapacitative effect.

 Retribution

 Criminal activities typically give a benefit to the offender and a loss to the victim.
 Punishment has been justified as a measure of retributive justice, in which the goal is to try to rebalance any unjust advantage gained by ensuring that the offender also suffers a loss.
 Sometimes viewed as a way of "getting even" with a wrongdoer—the suffering of the wrongdoer is seen as a desired goal in itself, even if it has no restorative benefits for the victim.
 One reason societies have administered punishments is to diminish the perceived need for retaliatory "street justice", blood feud, and vigilantism.